Skip to content

 } catch (error) {

-console.error('Error unwrapping WETH:', error);
+console.error('Error unwrapping bvbEth:', error);

-alert('Error unwrapping WETH.
+alert('Error unwrapping bvbEth.
 See console for details.');

 } finally {